obswork/rightstart/README.rst

   - Create a deployment user and download the public key of this user to the ``keystore`` directory.
 This can then be used as a deployment key for services like github.com, bitbucket.org, etc.
-  - Install all the required Linux packages ans libraries on the server.
+  - Install all the required Linux packages and libraries on the server.
   - Setup basic security  on the Linux box using `UFW Firewall`_ and `fail2ban`_.
   - Install and configure PostgresSQL.